olliefr/BBB_McSPI_Orbis/README.md

 # BBB_McSPI_Orbis

+**Oliver Frolovs**

 Experimenting with different operation regimes for McSPI controller on BeagleBone Black (AM335x CPU).
 Orbis rotary encoder serves as a peripheral.

-Oliver Frolovs

 The 'Bone CPU has a Technical Reference Manual, but SPI module is not well explained, in my opinion.
 I've been horsing around with the TI XDS110 Debug Probe, working out the correct sequence of operations and clarifying the TI StarterWare API for working with McSPI.